gfcKHz/Metal_SDR/scripts/fingerprinting/README.md

 Spectral feature extraction for FM broadcast station identification and signal quality validation.

+## Why Fingerprinting?

+SDR capture metadata (center frequency, sample rate, gain) represents **what you asked the SDR to do**, not **what signal you actually received**.

+**Naive assumption**: "I set `center_freq=105.9e6`, so I captured WKRP 105.9 FM"

+**Reality**:
+- Is the signal even present?
+- Are you on-frequency or drifted?
+- Is this the station you expected, or interference?
+- What's the actual signal quality?

+**Fingerprinting answers these questions** by measuring what's actually in the IQ data, not what you intended to capture.

+---

 ## Overview

 This system extracts **Tier-1 spectral fingerprints** from captured IQ data to: